yoctoproject/poky/documentation/profile-manual/usage.rst

         59.836627620 seconds time elapsed

-Many times such a simple-minded test doesn't yield much of interest, but sometimes it does (see Real-world Yocto bug (slow loop-mounted write speed)).
+Such a simple-minded test doesn't always yield much of interest, but sometimes it does (see the :yocto_bugs:`Slow write speed on live images with denzil
+</show_bug.cgi?id=3049>` bug report).

 Also, note that ``perf stat`` isn't restricted to a fixed set of counters
 --- basically any event listed in the output of ``perf list`` can be tallied